TechWritingFitz/TechWritingFitz/README.md

 - 👋 Hi, I’m @TechWritingFitz
 - 👀 I’m interested in Technical Writing, full-stack coding (Python, Flask and React in particular), and how these relate to helping people learn and become better at their jobs.
+I've got most experience of this in relation to healthcare technology platforms.
 - 💞️ I’m looking to collaborate on open source projects, to which I can contribute.
 - 📫 How to reach me: on GitHub, or thepitchprofessional@gmail.com